Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Government & Politics.
 In addition, it is included in the Kentucky Historical Society series list.

 Location.
 36° 59.55′ N, 86° 26.55′ W. Marker is in Bowling Green, Kentucky, in Warren County.
-Marker is at the intersection of East 10th Avenue and College Street, on the right when traveling east on East 10th Avenue.
+It is at the intersection of East 10th Avenue and College Street, on the right when traveling east on East 10th Avenue.
 Touch for map.
 Marker is at or near this postal address: 1001 College Street, Bowling Green KY 42101, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Long Hunters (here, next to this marker); Warren County Courthouse (a few steps from this marker); The Presbyterian Church (within shouting distance of this marker); Warren County's Chief USA Civil War Officers / Warren County's Awards
+At least 8 other markers are within walking distance of this marker: Long Hunters (here, next to this marker); Warren County Courthouse (a few steps from this marker); The Presbyterian Church (within shouting distance of this marker); Warren County's Chief USA Civil War Officers / Warren County's Awards

 Paid Advertisement